 We listen to the wishes and feelings of children and young people, and make sure they are always involved in decisions that affect them.

 By law, we must support children living in a range of situations away from their parents.
-Our policy below shows how we do this.
+If you would like to know about the support available, contact our Fostering team below.